 The alveolar rhabdomyosarcoma was first described by Riopelle and Thériault in 1956 (cited in Horn and Enterline, 1958).
-It derives alveolar arrangement of the its name from the cells histologically.
+It derives the alveolar arrangement of histologically.
 It accounts for 10-20% of all rhabdomyosarcomas (Enzinger and Weiss, 1988).
 It affects children and young adults in the 10-20 year age group with the majority of cases occurring in the upper and lower extremities, although head and neck involvement may occur in 18% of cases (Shafer, Hine and Levy, 1983).
-The typical histological features of the alveolar rhabdomyosarcoma permits a positive diagnosis to be made, even absence of rhabdomyoblasts. in the The term "juvenile rhabdomyosarcoma" has been proposed to be used for both embryonal and alveolar variants because of their close histologic relation and resemblance.
+The typical histological features of the alveolar rhabdomyosarcoma permits a positive diagnosis to be made, even of rhabdomyoblasts.
+The term in the rhabdomyosarcoma" has been proposed to be used for both embryonal and alveolar variants because of their close histologic relation and resemblance.
 Other authors, on the other hand, are of the opinion that these 2 types are different in their clinical course and anatomic location, and can also be differentiated from each other histologically, based on strict criteria (Sadeghi et al., 1988).
 Of the 4 types, the alveolar type has the worst prognosis (Cotton et al., 1987).